Jermaine Whitehead: Cleveland Browns

 On November 7, 2018, Whitehead was claimed off waivers by the Cleveland Browns.
-On September 29, 2019, he had his first NFL career interception and forced fumble in a game against the Baltimore Ravens.
+On September 29, 2019, he had his first NFL career interception and forced fumble in a game against the Ravens.
 Whitehead was waived on November 4, 2019 after posting "several threatening and racist messages for people who criticized him" following the team's loss to the Denver Broncos, a game in which he missed a number of crucial tackles.
 Whitehead later apologized for the messages.

 NFL career statistics

+Retirement

+After his final NFL season, Whitehead began a career in finances including jobs in payroll and financial management.
+From 2020 to 2021, Whitehead attended Syracuse University, graduating with a Master's Degree in accounting.
+Since 2022, he has worked as a senior staff accountant for Vertical Communication based in Atlanta, Georgia.